MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-message-for-an-exception1.md

 ---
 description: "Learn how to add a message for exception handling in BizTalk Server."
-title: "How to Add a Message for an Exception1 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Add a Message for an Exception1" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "exceptions, adding messages"
-  - "messages, exceptions"
-  - "faults, adding messages"
-ms.assetid: e087db39-e745-47d4-a888-0b82a9f855c8
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Add a Message for an Exception